pszkotak/openthread/examples/platforms/nrf52811/README.md

 ```

 [spi-hdlc-adapter][spi-hdlc-adapter]
-is a tool that can be used to perform communication between NCP and wpantund over SPI.
+is a tool that can be used to perform communication between RCP and wpantund over SPI.
 In the above example it is assumed that `spi-hdlc-adapter` is installed in `/usr/bin`.

 The default SPI Slave pin configuration for nRF52811 is defined in `examples/platforms/nrf52811/platform-config.h`.

 [spi-hdlc-adapter]: https://github.com/openthread/openthread/tree/master/tools/spi-hdlc-adapter

-## Flashing the binaries
+## Flashing binaries

 Flash the compiled binaries onto nRF52811 using `nrfjprog` which is
 part of the [nRF5x Command Line Tools][nRF5x-Command-Line-Tools].